chicha888/Pizza-Order-Website/README.md

-blazor serverside application for pizza store (not finished yet)
+blazor serverside application for a pizza delivery service (not finished yet)